florianmahner/object-dimensions/docs/README.md

 The repository supports both the simulation of behavioral choices and the use of actual behavioral data to train an embedding model.

 Triplets can be simulated from any representation space or collected from actual behavioral responses.
-If you have actual behavioral reponses, make sure that the data is of shape [n_samples, 3], where each row contains the indices of the triplets and the *last column* by definition denotes the odd one out.
+If you have actual behavioral responses, make sure that the data is of shape [n_samples, 3], where each row contains the indices of the triplets and the *last column* by definition denotes the odd one out.

 ### Simulating Triplets

 Use the `run_tripletization.py` script to simulate triplets.
 Example configurations are provided in the [configs](../configs) folder.

 To extract triplets from DNN representations, run: